Davidv9200/davidv9200.github.io/_posts/2024-08-15-How-to-Reset-IOS-to-Factory-Defaults.md

  path: /assets/img/headers/2024-08-15-How-to-Reset-Cisco-IOS-to-Factory-Defaults.webp
 ---

 # How to Reset IOS to Factory Defaults

+Factory resetting a network device can be a great move if you're running into connectivity issues, security concerns, or just weird behavior.
+It wipes everything back to the original settings, which can fix problems and get things running smoothly again.

 ## 1. Access the Router
 First, you need to connect to your Cisco router or switch.
 This can be done using a console cable connected to your computer and accessing the device via a terminal emulator (e.g., PuTTY, Tera Term, or HyperTerminal).